sinsunsan/archiref_wiki/Angular-Directive-Scope.md

 scope: {
         customerInfo: '='
       },
-// In the html attribute color="color"
+// In the html attribute color="color" need to be a model

 ````
 To have a one way data binding (when the parent changed, the directive variable change, but not in the other way